Missing Third Party Data

-The external data you need can come from either (a) generic external data sources e.g. company, market data, news items (b) from the third parties themselves or (c) potentially internal employees that have relationships with the third parties.
-You will need a system that has the ability to capture data for the following:
+The external data you need can come from either (a) generic external data sources e.g., company, market data, news items (b) from the third parties themselves, or (c) potentially internal employees that have relationships with the third parties.
+You will need a system that has the ability to capture data from:

-Integrated data interfaces from trusted external These include feeds from firms like Thomson Reuters, Standard & Poor’s and Dun & Bradstreet.
-These feeds allow you to automatically run checks on any third party or business partner and ideally they should be integrated into the system and run off the same platform.
+- External sources, including feeds from firms like Thomson Reuters, Standard & Poor's (S&P), and Dun & Bradstreet.
+These feeds allow you to automatically run checks on any third party or business partner, and ideally, they should be integrated into the system and run off the same platform.

 Gathering data is only one part of an effective

 Click below to learn more about the other essential elements of a third party vendor risk management framework.

 Third party data and contracts repository

 Overcoming data dispersion to create a single integrated data pool is vital.